Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

-A Bayesian perspective on the problem naturally incorporates the amount of data as well as its average.
-This special case shown here is also called Laplace's rate of succession \citep{ollivier2015laplace}.
-Laplace's ``add-one" rule (i.e., employing a $Beta(1,1)$ prior) of succession modifies the observed frequencies in a sequence of successes and failures by adding one to the observed counts.
-This modification improves prediction by avoiding zero probabilities and corresponds to a uniform Bayesian prior on the parameter.
-Suppose further the prior parameters are $a=b=2$, Figure~\ref{fig:dists_beta_posterior} compares the prior distribution and the posterior distributions for the three cases. \end{example}
+This adjustment is known as \textit{Laplace's rule of succession} \citep{ollivier2015laplace}.
+The ``add-one" rule (using a $\betadist(1,1)$ prior) adds one pseudo-count to both successes and failures, preventing zero-probability estimates and reflecting a uniform prior belief.
+If we instead use a $\betadist(2,2)$ prior, Figure~\ref{fig:dists_beta_posterior} compares the prior and posterior distributions for the three cases. \end{example}

-\begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote,frametitle={Why Bayes?}] The presented example underscores that Bayesian models incorporate prior information on model parameters, making them particularly useful for regularizing regression problems with limited data information.
-This characteristic has propelled the Bayesian approach to global recognition over the decades.
+\begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolor,frametitle={Why Bayes?}] This example highlights a key strength of Bayesian modeling: it naturally incorporates prior knowledge about parameters, which is especially useful for regularization when data are scarce.
+This property has contributed significantly to the widespread adoption of Bayesian methods.

-In this framework, the prior information $p(\theta)$ and likelihood function $p(x\mid \theta)$ collectively represent a rational person's belief.
-And then the Bayes' rule emerges as the optimal method for updating this person's beliefs about parameter $\theta$ given new information from the data \citep{fahrmeir2007regression, hoff2009first}.
+In this framework, the prior $p(\theta)$ and likelihood $p(x\mid \theta)$ jointly encode a rational agent's beliefs.
+Bayes' rule then provides the optimal mechanism for updating those beliefs in light of observed data \citep{fahrmeir2007regression, hoff2009first}.

-The prior information given by $p(\theta)$ might be wrong if it does not accurately represent our prior beliefs.
-Nevertheless, this does not mean that the posterior $p(\theta \mid x)$ is not useful.
-As encapsulated by the famous quote ``all models are wrong, but some are useful" \citep{box1987empirical}.
-If the prior $p(\theta)$ approximates our beliefs, then the posterior $p(\theta \mid x)$ serves as a valuable approximation to posterior beliefs. \end{mdframed}
+Of course, the prior $p(\theta)$ might not perfectly reflect true prior knowledge.
+But as the famous saying goes: ``\textit{All models are wrong, but some are useful}" \citep{box1987empirical}.
+If the prior reasonably approximates our beliefs, then the resulting posterior $p(\theta \mid x)$ serves as a useful approximation to our updated beliefs. \end{mdframed}